TomKnowles1994/MultiPredNet/README.md

 ## 1) ROSbag extraction (if required)

-Within MATLAB:

-1) Add Whiskeye Head Theta custom message using the script provided **to be added**

 Within Terminal:

+1) Build a catkin workspace for this experiment
+2) Copy the `whiskeye_plugin` folder into the `/home/$USER/catkin_ws/src/matlab_msgs/` folder
+3) Run `catkin_make` in the top level of your catkin workspace (`catkin_ws`)

+Within Terminal:

-2) `cd` into the whisker_capture folder.
+4) `cd` into the whisker_capture folder.
-3) Run `roscore`.
+5) Run `roscore`.
 ROS startup will commence.

 Within MATLAB:

-4) Run `rosinit`.
+5) Run `rosinit`.
 MATLAB will create a Python virtual environment and initialise a ROS node.
+6) Run `rosgenmsg('/home/$USER/catkin_ws/src/matlab_msgs/')`.
+The custom message types will be registered and the build process started.
+7) Follow the instructions provided in the MATLAB Command Window.
+If `savepath` gives an error, you may need to `chown $USER` the `pathdef.m` file mentioned.

 Within a 2nd Terminal:

-5) `cd` to the directory containing your .bag file.
+8) `cd` to the directory containing your .bag file.
 Usually this will be named '1.bag'.
-6) Run `rosbag play 1.bag`.
+9) Run `rosbag play 1.bag`.
 The console will begin running through the ROSbag history.

 Finally, within MATLAB:

-7) Run `import_rosbag.m`.
+10) Run `import_rosbag.m`.
 The script will find the revevant topics and output the corresponding MATLAB files.

 ## 2) Python Script Alterations